Robert Bigelow: Early life

-At age 12, Bigelow decided that his future lay in space travel.
-Despite his limitations in mathematics, he resolved to choose a career that would make him rich enough that, one day, he could hire the scientific expertise required to launch his own space program.

 He enrolled in the University of Nevada, Reno, in 1962 to study banking and real estate, and he graduated from Arizona State University in 1967.

 Career

 Real estate

 From the late 1960s through the 1990s, Bigelow developed commercial real estate hotels, motels and apartments.

 In his real estate career, Bigelow built approximately 15,000 units and purchased another 8,000.
-For most of his career, "he held on to almost everything he bought, but ... eventually unload much of his housing stock in the boom years immediately before the 2008 crash".
+For most of his career, he held on to almost everything he bought, but he did sell before the 2008 financial crisis.
 In 2013, Bigelow reflected on this: "People just really wanted to throw money away, so that was lucky."

+Budget Suites of America

+Bigelow owns Budget Suites of America, an extended-stay apartment chain founded in 1987.
+It caters to budget travelers needing to stay for an extended period.
+Its rooms are primarily suites featuring a full kitchen.
+Budget Suites owns three hotels in Phoenix, Arizona; five in Las Vegas, Nevada; ten in Dallas, Texas; and one in San Antonio, Texas.

 Aerospace

 In 1999, Bigelow founded Bigelow Aerospace.

 Bigelow had indicated he planned to spend up to US$500 million to develop the first commercial space station with a goal of the station costing 33% of the US$1.5 billion that NASA expended on a single Space Shuttle mission.
 Bigelow Aerospace has launched two experimental space modules, Genesis I in 2006 and Genesis II in 2007, and had planned for full-scale space habitats to be used as orbital hotels, research labs and factories.

 In 2013, Bigelow indicated that the reason he went into the commercial real estate business was to obtain the requisite resources to be able to fund a team developing space destinations.
 In October 2017, Bigelow announced that he planned to put an inflatable "space hotel" into orbit by 2022.
-The plan is part of partnership with United Launch Alliance, and the project is estimated to cost US$2.3 billion in total.
-The cost of a 3-day stay in this spatial hotel is estimated at 5 million dollars.
+The plan was part of a partnership with United Launch Alliance, and the project was estimated to cost US$2.3 billion in total.
+The cost of a three-day stay in this spatial hotel was estimated at 5 million dollars.

 In April 2016, Bigelow's BEAM module was launched to the International Space Station on the eighth SpaceX cargo resupply mission.

-In March 2020, Bigelow Aerospace laid off all 88 members of staff and halted operations after over 20 years of business, in a move that was partly caused by the coronavirus pandemic.
+In March 2020, Bigelow Aerospace laid off all 88 members of staff and halted operations after over 20 years of business, in a move that was partially caused by the coronavirus pandemic.

 In March 2021, he sued NASA for US$1.05 million, alleging he was not paid according to contract for product testing and development.